ant-design/ant-design/components/transfer/index.en-US.md

 One or more elements can be selected from either column, one click on the proper `direction` button, and the transfer is done.
 The left column is considered the `source` and the right column is considered the `target`.
 As you can see in the API description, these names are reflected in.

+> notice: Transfer is a controlled component, uncontrolled mode is not supported.

 ## Examples

 <!-- prettier-ignore -->